yshyshkin/ErlangPort/README.md

 }
 ```

-_ProcessCommand_ is a default function name used to execute command.
+Here _processCommand_ is a default function name used to execute command.
 If you want to change it you should to
 override constant CALLBACK_METHOD.

 #### 2. Register port command as DI service with tag